-This document presents the consolidated Risk Management and Capital Adequacy Report 2021 (Pillar III report) of AS Inbank as of 31 December 2021, if not otherwise stated.
+This document presents the consolidated Risk Management and Capital Adequacy Report 2022 (Pillar III report) of AS Inbank as of 31 December 2022, if not otherwise stated.

-Inbank operates under the Capital Requirements Directive IV (CRD IV) (European Parliament and Council Directive 2013/36/EU) and Capital Requirements Regulation (CRR) (European Parliament and Council Regulation (EU) No 575/2013).
+Inbank (AS Inbank and its subsidiaries) prepared this document in accordance with the Capital Requirements Directive IV (CRD IV) (European Parliament and Council Directive 2013/36/EU) and the Capital Requirements Regulation (CRR) (European Parliament and Council Regulation (EU) No 575/2013).
 These regulations are based on the global capital adequacy standards Basel II and III and the framework is based on a three-pillars concept: